Helping QuickBooks Online Customers

 02

-Show differences in the values in values between Online and Desktop
+Show differences in values between Online and Desktop

 QuickBooks Desktop used to give a lot of flexibility in terms of using the platform.
 Because of this, users would often mess up their data books.
 QuickBooks Online, however, comes with strong guidelines and doesn’t allow these kinds of files.
 Because of this, a lot of data was missing after migration.